Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: With an amazing inline microphone and overall great sound quality, the Belkin Rockstar lightning headphones will have you rocking out in no time, whether on your commute or in the gym working out.

 On top of the microphone, the overall design of the Belkin Rockstar headphones is something to be applauded.
-Featuring a flat cable design instead of a traditional cylindrical design, these headphones are officially tangle free, which is so helpful if you’re using them on the go.
+Featuring a flat cable design instead of a traditional cylindrical design, these headphones are officially tangle-free, which is so helpful if you’re using them on the go.
+This is a perk of using wireless headphones.
 We also found them to be comfortable during shorter periods of use, but experienced some discomfort during extended jam sessions.
-The Belkin Rockstar lightning headphones are perfect for anyone who needs a top-of-the-line microphone to take their calls while on the go but don’t want to sacrifice on audio quality to do so.
-Read about the best noise cancelling headphones to learn more.
+The Belkin Rockstar lightning headphones are perfect for anyone who needs a top-of-the-line microphone to take their calls while on the go but doesn’t want to sacrifice audio quality to do so.
+Read about the best noise-cancelling headphones to learn more.

 Award: Best Value/Best Active Noise Cancelling

 WHY WE LIKE IT: Pioneer is a staple in the high-end audio world and the company’s dedication to stellar audio products is apparent in the Pioneer Rayz Plus lightning headphones.
 With excellent audio quality and active noise cancellation, these headphones are the best for audiophiles and music lovers.